UnrealContainers/unrealcontainers.github.io/_collections/_docs/use-cases/microservices.md

 ### Integrating an RPC framework

-{% include alerts/info.html content="Note that the [Web Remote Control](https://docs.unrealengine.com/en-US/Engine/Editor/ScriptingAndAutomation/WebControl/index.html) feature introduced in Unreal Engine 4.23 only work in the Unreal Editor, not in packaged projects.
+{% include alerts/info.html content="Note that the [Web Remote Control](https://docs.unrealengine.com/en-US/Engine/Editor/ScriptingAndAutomation/WebControl/index.html) feature introduced in Unreal Engine 4.23 only works in the Unreal Editor, not in packaged projects.
 This means it cannot be used as an RPC framework for deployed microservices." %}

 #### Integrating RPC frameworks natively in C++